holochain/docs-pages/src/what-is-holochain.md

 ### Relational / <abbr title="structured query language">SQL</abbr> databases?

 Each Holochain application has its own separate data store, a <abbr title="distributed hash table">DHT</abbr>.
 Records in the DHT have a defined and enforced schema, similar to a table schema.

-Data in the DHT is stored differently from a SQL database.
+Data in the DHT is stored differently from a SQL database, however.
 Key differences:

 * Data is held by the users of the app on their own devices.
-* Data propagation is eventually consistent.
+* Data propagation is [eventually consistent](https://en.wikipedia.org/wiki/Eventual_consistency).
 Not all users will see the exact same data at the same time.
 * All public data is visible to anyone with access to the application.
-However, users can store private data on their own devices, which can't be read by users of other applications.
+However, users can also store some private data on their own devices.
 * Data is not stored in tables, but in individual entries that are retrieved by their unique ID.
 * Relations between entries are created with links, making the DHT more like a graph database than a relational database.
 * Currently, you can't perform column-based or relational queries like you can with SQL, although limited querying functionality can be built with entries and links.
 We intend to build more indexing and querying features in the future.
-* Each user authors their own data and stores it in a journal on their own device before publishing it to the DHT.
-This journal can also hold private entries that are not published to the DHT.
+* Each user writes data to a journal on their own device before publishing it to the DHT.

 ### NoSQL databases?

 Holochain's public graph database is similar to document stores such as MongoDB and Elastic, and key/value stores such as Redis.
-It's closest most resembles graph databases such as Neo4j, which makes it a good match for [<abbr title="Resource Description Framework">RDF</abbr>](https://www.w3.org/RDF/) data and [GraphQL](https://graphql.org/)- or [SPARQL](https://en.wikipedia.org/wiki/SPARQL)-based data access layers.
+It most closely resembles graph databases such as Neo4j, which makes it a good match for [<abbr title="Resource Description Framework">RDF</abbr>](https://www.w3.org/RDF/) data and [GraphQL](https://graphql.org/)- or [SPARQL](https://en.wikipedia.org/wiki/SPARQL)-based data access layers.

 Key differences: